roytang/blog/content/post/2008/08/django-and-google-app-engine.md

   * Can't seem to use the list_detail generic view; I get errors about undefined user attribute on the request
-  * Sometimes after editing a view, I get random &#8220;NoneType has no attibute get&#8221; errors.
+  * Sometimes after editing a view, I get random "NoneType has no attibute get&#8221; errors.
 Restarting the dev_appserver fixes this.
-  * Unlike Django, GAE models don't have an &#8220;id&#8221; primary key.
+  * Unlike Django, GAE models don't have an "id&#8221; primary key.
 Instead, you must use object.key() which returns some sort of hash string (making for very inconvenient urls)
   * I'm having

     [